vohai2003/hdp_data_tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-0.md

 ## Tutorial Series Overview

-In this tutorial, we work with barometric pressure, temperature and humidity sensor data gathered from a R-Pi using Apache MiNiFi.
+In this tutorial, we work with barometric pressure, temperature and humidity sensor data gathered from a Raspberry Pi using Apache MiNiFi.
 We transport the MiNiFi data to NiFi using Site-To-Site, then we upload the data with NiFi into HBase to perform data analytics.

 This tutorial consists of two tracks, one track in which users have the IoT Weather Station Hardware Kit and the other in which users do not have the kit, so they use simulated data: